 However, when employees enact peer learning on their own, the time lost to the explanation is lost every single time.
 They can only provide training to people who are there even if their explanation was particularly good and would be worthwhile for all new department members to hear.
 That is where the video aspect comes in.

-Let’s take a look at eight effective approaches to gathering more high-quality and highly-relevant training video material than you have ever dreamed of.
+Let’s take a look at seven effective approaches to gathering more high-quality and highly-relevant training video material than you have ever dreamed of.

 1. Make an Introductory Video to Introduce Peer Learning